qua-platform/quam/docs/components/channels.md

 ```
 [Channel.play()][quam.components.channels.Channel.play] is a light wrapper around [qm.qua.play()](https://docs.quantum-machines.co/latest/qm-qua-sdk/docs/Introduction/qua_overview/?h=play#play-statement) to attach it to the channel.

-Details on pulses in QuAM can be found at the [Pulses Documentation][pulses].
+Details on pulses in QUAM can be found at the [Pulses Documentation][pulses].

 ## Analog Output + Input Channels
 Aside from sending signals to the quantum hardware, data is usually also received back, and subsequently read out through the hardware's input ports.
-In QuAM, this is represented using the [InOutSingleChannel][quam.components.channels.InOutSingleChannel] and the [InOutIQChannel][quam.components.channels.InOutIQChannel].
+In QUAM, this is represented using the [InOutSingleChannel][quam.components.channels.InOutSingleChannel] and the [InOutIQChannel][quam.components.channels.InOutIQChannel].
 These channels don't only have associated output port(s) but also input port(s):

 ```python